jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-07-31-hello-world-layered-vs-clean-architecture.md

 <div class="clearfix"></div>
  -->

+<!-- A few weeks ago, I read [an article](https://xianminx.github.io/2013/02/28/computer-system-a-programmer-perspective/) which says this: -->

 My mother is a preschool teacher.
 I might have gotten from her this inclination or desire of wanting to find a way to make things understandable to beginners or children.

-<!-- A few weeks ago, I read [an article](https://xianminx.github.io/2013/02/28/computer-system-a-programmer-perspective/) which says this: -->

-So I'm very prone to finding [articles like this one](https://xianminx.github.io/2013/02/28/computer-system-a-programmer-perspective/) which says:
+So I think I'm very inclined to finding [articles like this one](https://xianminx.github.io/2013/02/28/computer-system-a-programmer-perspective/) which says:

 > the best way to learn a field is to know the overall structure, but not many single isolated points